sciencemesh/sciencemesh/docs/content/en/docs/Procedures/_index.md

 Note that these procedures are still in a draft state and subject to discussion.
 Hence, these procedures have not come into force yet.

-A more detailed description and links to the documents on the ScienceMesh operational procedures may be found in [this document](https://doi.org/10.5281/zenodo.5602983).
+More detailed description and links to the documents on the Science Mesh operational procedures may be found in [this document](https://doi.org/10.5281/zenodo.5602983).